Tuning Process Instructions¶

 - Ensure the pilot is at a safe distance and position.

-- The pilot should refresh themselves on the method used to disarm the aircraft (using the AUXSW_MOTOR_INTERLOCK or AUXSW_ARMDISARM may be beneficial, see Auxiliary Function Switches)
+- The pilot should refresh themselves on the method used to disarm the aircraft (using Auxiliary Functions for Motor Interlock or Arm/Disarm may be beneficial).

 This flight will allow to setup your aircraft in a “flyable for tuning” state.